Secrets Provider Plugins

 vault_secrets = "pipelex_secrets_vault.plugin:VaultSecretsPlugin"

-Installing the distribution makes the method selectable (secrets_config.method = "vault"); uninstalling removes it.
+Installing the distribution makes the method selectable (runtime.secrets.method = "vault"); uninstalling removes it.
 No core change, no central registration list — presence is the source of truth.
-A discovered plugin can be quarantined without uninstalling via the plugins.disabled denylist (matched against the entry-point name before load, so a broken install can still be disabled to recover startup — see Inference Backend Plugins for the shared discovery/denylist machinery).
+A discovered plugin can be quarantined without uninstalling via the runtime.plugins.disabled denylist (matched against the entry-point name before load, so a broken install can still be disabled to recover startup — see Inference Backend Plugins for the shared discovery/denylist machinery).

 Related